urschrei/Plowman/readme.md

 1. If you haven't already done so, download and install [tweepy], and sign up for a [Twitter] account
 2. Copy `bookbyline.py`, `getOAuth.py`, and the text file containing your poem into a directory of your choosing (cron should be able to access it).
 Ensure that both of the python files have been [chmod]ded `a+x`
-3. Switch back to your home directory (`cd ~`), and call the script as follows: `python /path/to/bookbyline.py -file /path/to/text.txt -header header1 header2 … headern`, where "header*n*" is a word (including punctuation, such as colons etc.) which will cause any line which begins with it to be treated as a header line
+3. Switch back to your home directory (`cd ~`), and call the script as follows: `python /path/to/bookbyline.py -l -file /path/to/text.txt -header header1 header2 … headern`, where "header*n*" is a word (including punctuation, such as colons etc.) which will cause any line which begins with it to be treated as a header line
-	* example: `python mydir/bookbyline.py -file mydir/assets/poem.txt -header Inferno: Purgatory: Paradise:`
+	* example: `python mydir/bookbyline.py -l -file mydir/assets/poem.txt -header Inferno: Purgatory: Paradise:`
 4. When you first run the script, you will be prompted to create OAuth credentials, and the script will attempt to open your default browser on the <https://dev.twitter.com/apps/new> page.
 5. Once you have signed into Twitter, you will have to complete a form with the following fields:
 	* `Application Name:` this is the name of the application which will appear in your tweets, feel free to personalise it